RandomGuy-coder/Gestro/README.md

 * Enter other keys
 * Close Window
 * Change window size
-* Play and Pause
 * Play Next and Previous
-* Mute and Unmute
 * Zoom in and Zoom out
 * Switch between applications
 * Increase and Decrease Brightness